 - 1. Explain the significance of important people, events, and processes. - 2.
 Explain the difference between primary and secondary sources. - 3.
 Summarize significant historical arguments and debates. - 4.
-Drawing on evidence from primary sources, investigate the causes and outcomes of a significant historical event or process. - 5.
-Use evidence from primary and secondary sources to construct an interpretation of a significant person, event, or process. - 6.
-Critically reflect on the major people, events, and processes that have shaped the history of Aboriginal peoples in Canada.
+Drawing on evidence from primary sources, investigate the causes and outcomes of a significant historical event or process.

+5. Use evidence from primary and secondary sources to construct an interpretation of a significant person, event, or process.

+6. Critically reflect on the major people, events, and processes that shaped ancient world history.